-If X is omitted, the default behaviour is as follows:
+In either case, the default behaviour is as follows:

-- 1. If the file appears to have been cleanly untied previously, return θ , i.e. report that the file is OK. - 2.
+- 1. If the file appears to have been cleanly untied previously, return θ , i.e. report that the file is good. - 2.
 Otherwise, validate the file and return the appropriate result.
 If the file is corrupt, no attempt is made to repair it.